-- to clarify which executive position, committee or board needs to be consulted prior to taking the decision, which body makes the decision and which bodies should thereafter be informed of the decision; and
+- to clarify which executive position, committee or board needs to be consulted prior to taking the decision, which body makes the decision and which bodies should thereafter be informed of the decision

 Role of all directors is to bring independent judgment and experience to the Board’s deliberations and decisions.
 They are encouraged to take independent advice, at the Company’s cost, for the proper execution of their duties and responsibilities, and also have direct, unfettered access to the Group’s external auditors, professional advisers and to the advice and services of the Company Secretary.
 Independent directors have unrestricted access to any executive, manager or employee in the Group.

-The Board comprises two executive directors, four independent non-executive directors and three non-executive directors.
+The Board comprises two Executive Directors, five independent non-Executive Directors and three non-Executive Directors.